 This article was originally published in December 2018

-Les Misérables starts on Sunday 14 April at 9/8c on PBS Masterpiece
+Les Misérables airs on Sundays at 9/8c on PBS Masterpiece